How To Stock And Organize A Pantry

 8. Rotate Items Regularly

 Place newer items at the back and older ones in the front to use them up first.
-This rotation system prevents food from going to waste and keeps your pantry fresh.
+This rotation system helps stop food from going to waste and keeps your pantry fresh.
 Make it a habit to check for expired items every few months.

 9. Invest in Storage Shelves